sigmagallery/.github/profile/README.md

     icon: fa-brands fa-discord fa-fw
 ```

-## Collections
+##Collections
-You can display one or multiple collections.
-In most cases, a separate page is recommended.
-Use buttons to toggle between collections.
+You can display one or multiple collections, in general multiple collections on a single listing is used for different seasons, generations, etc. In most cases, a separate page is recommended.
+You can use the buttons to toggle between collections.
 If only one collection is specified, no buttons will be displayed and the single collection will be loaded automatically.

+To retrieve data about your NFTs, you can use the tool provided by Sigma Gallery.
+Simply perform a search by token name or issued address, then copy the results from the “Search Results” box and paste them into your collection YAML file.

-### Editing the collections.yml file
+**Editing the collections.yml file**
 Define your collections in this file.
 The label field sets the button label for each collection.
 The data field specifies the filename(s) of your collection(s).
-The specified files contain the data for each collection
+The specified files contain the data for each collection.

 ```yaml
 collections: